mpcontact456/my-payslip-app/README.md

 # Setup

-Follow the 'Install the Ionic CLI' section.
+Follow the 'Install the Ionic CLI - https://ionicframework.com/docs/installation/cli' section.

 In your IDE, clone the repo https://github.com/mpcontact456/my-payslip-app.git into a local directory on your machine.